KaleabTessera/Research-Paper-Reading-Template/README.md

 **Tags**: [General or specific research topic tags e.g. rl, nlp or efficient-nlp.
 Could also be used to specify the conference this was accepted at or any useful grouping.]

+**Soundness**: [Score between 1 and 3 for how sound the results in the paper are.
+Was their training and/or evaluation settings fair and sound?
+Did they fairly compare to all relevant work?
+Similiar to the soundness scores for conference reviews.]

 ## Paper summary (What)
 [Summary of the paper - a few sentences with bullet points.
 What did they do?
 What is their hypothesis? ]